f5io/pool/README.md

 $ yarn add @paybase/pool
 ```

+## API

+This library exposes a single factory method for creating pools.

+### `createPool({ poolSize = 5, createProcess, handler })` -> `Pool`

+The pool factory takes an options object containing 3 properties:

+- `poolSize` - defaults to 5, determines the size of the pool
+- `createProcess` - defines a `process` factory function which can return anything
+- `handler(process, input)` -> `Promise` - defines a function which handles a unit of work.
+The handler must return a `Promise` and receives a `process` (as defined by the `process` factory) and the `input` from a call to `run` on the pool

+A returned `Pool` exposes 2 methods:

+- `Pool.run(input)` -> `Promise` - The interface defined to run against the pool of processes, supplied input can be of any type as the handler supplied at `pool` creation defines how the input interacts which the underlying process
+- `Pool.close` -> `Promise` - A mechanism for destroying the `pool` when it is no longer needed

-### Example Usage
+## Example Usage

-Pooling can simplify many complex problems, for example:

-#### Network I/O parallelisation
+### Network I/O parallelisation

-By defining a process as something which is akin to a mutex lock, we can limit request parallelisation to the size of the pool.
+By defining our process as a plain `Symbol`, or `true` for that matter, we can limit request parallelisation to the size of the pool.

 ```javascript
 const assert = require('assert');